Postal address: |

 Four-Manifolds, Geometries and Knots (Geometry and Topology Monographs, vol. 5, Geometry and Topology Publications, December 2002) is based on my 1989 and 1994 monographs on 2-knots and on geometric 4-manifolds.
 However the arguments have been improved in many cases, notably in using Bowditch's homological criterion for virtual surface groups to streamline the results on surface bundles, using $L^2$-methods instead of localization, completing the characterization of mapping tori, relaxing the hypotheses on subgroups of the fundamental group and in deriving the results on 2-knot groups from the work on 4-manifolds.

-Revisions were made available through GT in 2007 and 2014.
-These incorporate new material, particularly in Chapters 4, 9, 10, 12, 16 and 18, and corrections to all the errors and typos found up to [30 June 2014].
-See page xiv for a summary of the main changes.
-The version available here was last updated on 10 March 2021.
-(See also the Errata and Addenda for the current revision, begun 31 July 2018).
+Revisions were made available through GT in 2007 and 2022.
+These incorporate new material, particularly in Chapters 4, 9, 10, 12, 16 and 18.
+Since then I have made further corrections and minor adjustments.
+The version available here was last updated on 1 December 2023.
+(See page xiv for a summary of the main changes, and also the Errata and Addenda for the current revision .)

 My most recent (final?) book is ``Poincaré Duality in Dimension Three", which has been published by MSP as an Open Book.
-The corrections noted to date (10 March 2021) may be found in Errata and Addenda.
+Since publication in 2020 I have been collating errata and new material, which I hope may soon appear in a revised version.
+For the moment (21 July 2023), this material may be found in Errata and Addenda, together with New Chapter 13.

 Graphs, Surfaces and Knots corresponds to half of the third-year course ``Geometry and Topology".